7carghty/7carghty/README.md

 ###

+<h2 align="left">About me</h2>

+###

-<p align="left">About me<br>I am known by the username Carghty on Discord and other communities.
+<p align="left">I am known by the username Carghty on Discord and other communities.
 I enjoy programming; since I was young, it has been my dream to learn more about this world.
 Since I was 12 years old, I have been learning regularly, starting with the basics: JavaScript and HTML.
 You can see the languages I am most proficient in right here in my Bio.
 If you need help with anything, don't hesitate to ask me!
 I know that my help can help others, just as people have helped me before.</p>

 ###